-On Friday, 721 people left Luminosa during a stop in Marseille, including French, Austrian, German, American and Canadian travellers.
+On Friday, 721 people left Luminosa during a stop in Marseille, including French, Austrian, German, American and Canadian travelers.
 The same day, a jet with 359 people (including Americans and Canadians) landed at Atlanta Airport as emergency responders prepared to screen them for COVID-19.

-Three people on the flight tested positive for the virus but had no symptoms, while thirteen others are sick but have not been tested, the U.S. Department of Health and Human Services revealed.
+Three people on the flight tested positive for the virus but had no symptoms, while thirteen others are sick but have not been tested, the USA's Department of Health and Human Services revealed.
 Some passengers complained there had been no medical personnel provided by the US government or the cruise company and that they had not been given much food in 24 hours.

-Costa Luminosa was earlier denied permission to disembark its 1400+ passengers in Spain.
+Luminosa was earlier denied permission to disembark its 1400+ passengers in Spain.

-Costa Cruises said that 3 Costa Luminosa passengers who had been removed from the liner in the Cayman Islands and Puerto Rico had tested positive for Coronavirus, including a 68-year-old man who had died last weekend.
+Costa Cruises said that 3x Luminosa passengers who had been removed from the liner in the Cayman Islands and Puerto Rico had tested positive for Coronavirus, including a 68-year-old man who had died last weekend.
 On Monday, 2 passengers with respiratory problems and one with fever were transported from the cruise ship to the hospital when Luminosa stopped for provisions in the Canaries.

 Costa Cruises revealed there were 5 passengers and 2 crew members onboard with "flu-like" symptoms.